 Former Graduates due for re-testing are welcome to join in any currently running service dog class to "re-fresh" their dog, if the class isn't already full, before testing is due.

 Absolutely.
 We have many who come through and their dogs go on to become Therapy Dogs, Emotional Support Dogs, and simply stellar family pets.
-All you need to do is enroll in a course online when one is available, add yourself to the waiting list and recieve an email when your courses enrollment is open or call and enroll over the phone (480)256-9443.
+All you need to do is enroll in a course online when one is available, add yourself to the waiting list and receive an email when your courses enrollment is open or call and enroll over the phone (480)256-9443.

 Retrieving 1 we simply work on building the drive of the dog to bring items back to the handler.
 Playing "fetch" and Retrieving and different.
 Retrieving must be done in a controlled manor.
 The dog learns to bring a variety of items to the handler without chewing, tearing or crushing them.

 Retrieving 2 we refine the retrieve to include pulling items from shelves. putting items in baskets, carrying and holding items for the handler.
 Dog also learn items by name and to go find them.

 Retrieving 3 is done during public access whenever possible.
 This course puts all the work from the first two courses in to practice.

 Yes there is.
 You have a 2 options.
 You can come to the next weeks class 20 minutes early or attend that same class (Let's say week #3) on another day if one is available.
 Just let the trainer know beforehand.
 You can find the classes and dates on the Calendar.